Vertical farming: What you need to know

 How can you grow enough food for self-consumption and sale within urban areas?
 In this blog article, we will discuss various vertical farming methods that are available for cheap food growing for urban people.

 Urbanization is a key threat to food security.
 As more people migrate to towns, they buy small residential plots that are uneconomical for food production and mechanization.
-Besides it had led to people convert once productive arable land tracts into high-rise apartments.
+Besides it had led to people converting once productive arable land tracts into high-rise apartments.
 Luckily, there are new farming technologies in urban agriculture like vertical farming that help urbanites to grow excess food right in towns.

 If you are looking to learn more about this topic, we will cover the following details.